datacommonsorg/docsite/api/rest/v1/bulk_observations_series_linked.md

 layout: default
 title: Observation (series, linked)
 nav_order: 4.5
-parent: REST (v1)
+parent: v1 REST
 grand_parent: API
-published: true
+published: false
 permalink: /api/rest/v1/bulk/observations/series/linked
 ---

 # /v1/bulk/observations/series/linked

-Retrieve a series of observations for all places within a parent place.
+Returns [observations](/glossary.html#observation) of a specific [variable](/glossary.html#variable) for entities linked to a parent entity by the same property.

-More specifically, this endpoint returns [observations](/glossary.html#observation) of a specific [variable](/glossary.html#variable) for entities linked to a parent entity by the same property.
+This is useful for retrieving observations for all places within a parent place.
 For example, this could be getting the population of women for all states in the United States.
-In this example

 <div markdown="span" class="alert alert-info" role="alert" style="color:black; font-size: 0.8em">
    <span class="material-icons md-16">info </span><b>Note:</b><br />
-   Currently, this endpoint only supports the `containedInPlace` property.
+   Currently, this endpoint only supports the `containedInPlace` property and `Place` entities.
+Support for other properties and entity types will be added in the future.
 </div>

 <div markdown="span" class="alert alert-warning" role="alert" style="color:black; font-size: 0.8em">